chapter-three/applenews/README.md

     8. Click **Save Changes**

 ### <a name="node"></a>Node configuration
-Once a content type is enabled in an export/feed, the option to add the individual post reside in the nodes add/edit page.
-If a content type is not added to any feed export, these options will not be available on the node add/edit page.
+Once a content type is enabled in an export/channel, the option to add the individual post reside in the nodes add/edit page.
+If a content type is not added to any channel export, these options will not be available on the node add/edit page.

-1. To add a node to the feed sent to apple, In the "Apple News" tab, select one or more feeds from the available list.
+1. To add a node to the channel sent to apple, In the "Apple News" tab, select one or more channels from the available list.
-2. And for each selected feed, select an available "Section" that it belongs to. ("Sections" are created on apple.com, where you initially created the channel).
+2. And for each selected channel, select an available "Section" that it belongs to. ("Sections" are created on apple.com, where you initially created the channel).
 3. Once a node is initially published to an apple news channel, It will also display a general information section showing Post date, Share URL, the Section, and the Channel its published to.

 ### <a name="preview"></a>Preview a post before publishing